The TSA do not take the safety of passengers lightly, so you might be wondering if your checked bags get searched.

 The safety of passengers is a priority in all countries, so security personnel in each country will do their very best to identify forbidden items that can pose a risk to passengers.

-Do Checked Bags Get Searched for Drugs?
+Checked Bags Aren’t Actively Searched for Drugs

 It’s a surprise to many passengers to learn that the TSA is actually not actively looking for drugs in your baggage.